lokamigauti/woking-calibration-tool/README.md

 [![CC BY-SA 4.0][cc-by-sa-shield]][cc-by-sa]

-# Woking Calibration Tool: Calibration tool designed for Woking Greens Project's Network Stations.
+# Woking Calibration Tool: Calibration tool designed for Woking Greens Project's Network.

 This script is made to auto-calibrate the particulate matter data.
 Its basic use consists in run the script inside a folder that contains data from all sensors.
 It generate the file "data_calibrated.nc".